Cubs vs. Cardinals Player Props Betting Odds

 Edman Stats

-- Tommy Edman has recorded 26 hits with four doubles, a triple, five home runs and 12 walks.
-He has driven in 14 runs with three stolen bases.
+- Tommy Edman has four doubles, a triple, five home runs, 12 walks and 14 RBI (26 total hits).
+He's also stolen three bases.

 Edman Recent Games